-- Verification & eligibility: Be it the front office or the physician himself, the patients insurance coverage should be verified and deemed eligible for DME services
+Be it the front office or the physician himself, the patient’s insurance coverage should be verified and deemed eligible for durable medical equipment (DME) services.

-- Documentation: Insufficient documentation is the most common DMEPOS billing error and accounted for $2.6 billion in Medicare losses.
-Documentation is very essential for backing “medical necessity” the most vital criteria when physician’s prescribe for DME, and for this documentation of the patient’s history and diagnosis and treatment required is crucial.
+Insufficient documentation is the most common DMEPOS billing error and accounted for $2.6 billion in Medicare losses.
+Documentation is very essential for backing “medical necessity” the most vital criteria when physicians prescribe for durable medical equipment (DME), and for this documentation of the patient’s history and diagnosis and treatment required is crucial.
 This also provides the coders and billers an easier way to crosscheck during the claims process.

-- Coding & Billing: with the new ICD-10 coding and change in certain modifiers- wrong codes, absence of modifiers and insufficient narration can also contribute to claim denials & rejections leading to drastic falls in reimbursements due to insufficient knowledge of DME billing
+with the new ICD-10 coding and change in certain modifiers- wrong codes, absence of modifiers and insufficient narration can also contribute to claim denials & rejections leading to drastic falls in reimbursements due to insufficient knowledge of durable medical equipment (DME) billing

 The increasing number of different kinds of audits by the OIG and healthcare departments are leading to more operational work rather than clinical work and thus putting pressure on the already burdened staff.
 Automation and streamlining your systems and workflows is of utmost importance to avoid being investigated for either being overpaid or not conducting your services as per the rules and regulations prescribed by the Healthcare Departments